 Website: Daegu Opera House

 Ask anyone in Daegu where to go shopping and the name Seomun Market is most likely to come up.
 This is actually the largest street market in Daegu and boasts over 4000 retailers.
 Its name signifies its location - the city’s western side - and it’s just a couple of meters from the city’s West Gate.
 This massive market is made up of not only open-air stalls but also hundreds of stores inside the street’s buildings.
 If you’re looking for fabrics, then you’ll definitely find all you need here.
 However, you can also buy local crafts as well as dried seafood.
 The night market is a foodie’s paradise where Korean cuisines can be found aplenty.

 Address: 45 Keunjang-ro 26-gil, Daesin-dong, Jung-gu, Daegu, South Korea

 Opening hours: 9am - 6:30pm (daily)

-A true mark of spring is the Biseulsan Azalea Festival held each year when the Azalea flowers are in full bloom.
-At this time the Biseulsan Mountain becomes draped in pink, transforming it to a stunning shade, ready to host the festival.
+A true mark of spring in Daegu is the Biseulsan Azalea Festival held each year when the azalea flowers are in full bloom.
+At this time, the Biseulsan Mountain becomes draped in pink, transforming it to a stunning shade, ready to host the festival.
 The festivities are marked by musical performances, singing contests and, of course, lots of food.
 Among the treats served are flower rice pancakes washed down by flower teas.
-You’ll also get a chance to learn how to make Azalea soap from the experts.
-As you’d expect, the festival is always packed with crowds of people, however, the experience is worth it.
+You’ll also get a chance to learn how to make azalea soap from the experts.
+As you’d expect, the festival is packed with crowds of people, however, the experience is worth it.

 Biseulsan Azalea Festival